 - 10 Key staff influencers – I organised 10 photoshoots of the staff members who agreed to participate for campaign material.
 The photoshoots where held at the individual facilities and conducted over two weeks.

 - 3 Campaign slogans – I developed the three campaign slogans featured here.
 Each facility was provided with the three versions of their individual staff member poster featuring the slogans.

 - 31 poster designs – I managed the production and delivery of poster packs to representatives at each of the 10 facilities, consisting of 12 posters each.

 To promote uptake of the free vaccine I developed the concept for nine posters (designing the look and developing the slogans), that featured staff from each hospital who were highly respected within their workplace.
 I organised a time and date when each ‘flu ambassador’ could be photographed and provided a precise brief to the photographer of how I wanted the shot to be set up.
 Post-printing, I ensured that the right quantity of the right poster was delivered to the right hospital.

-Below are the posters and some snapshots of the articles.
-PDFs of the articles: Mobile teams influence uptake in vaccination campaign; Balmain Hospital leads the flu vax pack; Feverish response to vaccination campaign
+Below are some of the posters and articles.
+PDFs of the articles: Balmain Hospital leads the flu vax pack; Feverish response to vaccination campaign

 One thought on “SLHD Flu vaccination campaign: a jab well done”

 Pingback: written work to promote projects | 2Bright Creative